-The publication A Friends School: Quakerism at Penn Charter explores the school's Quaker roots and the ways in which Quaker values shape the Penn Charter experience.
+The publication A Friends School: Quakerism at Penn Charter explores the school's Quaker roots and the ways in which Quaker testimonies and values shape the Penn Charter experience.

 Quaker Life In Motion at Penn Charter